holyfamilyseattle/holyfamilyseattle.github.io/content/about-ccd.md

 * To form spiritually, morally, emotionally, socially, mature disciples of the Lord
 * To help persons to live a counter-cultural life of witnessing

-Along with the above tasks, the C.C.D. also aims at fulfilling the following tasks of catechesis:
+Along with the above tasks, the CCD also aims at fulfilling the following tasks of catechesis:

 * Providing the proper Knowledge of Faith
 * Liturgical Formation